-Despite their market-humping facade, the rat-bastard Tories have no qualms about intervening and distorting the free market, as long as it benefits the Corporatocracy.
-For proof of this, look no further than Labour Minister (and known fascist) Lisa Raitt, and her unilateral decision to revoke the fundamental democratic right to collective bargaining.
+Despite their market-humping facade, the rat-b@stard Tories have no qualms about intervening and distorting the free market, as long as it benefits the Corporatocracy.
+For proof of this, look no further than Labour/Transport Minister (and rumoured Fascist) Lisa Raitt, and her unilateral decision to revoke the fundamental democratic right to collective bargaining.
 This policy allows corporations (and governments) to effectively mandate wages for vast numbers of middle-class citizens.
 The result is an unholy, preternatural, and formidable downward pressure on the salaries of all ordinary Canadians, which is not just bad for the economy, it’s undemocratic.
 It’s also sick and gross and it makes Dick Ballantine puke.
 But just when you thought it couldn’t possibly get any worse for us working stiffs…they came up with temporary foreign workers!

 Case in point: 1992, Bill Clinton takes time out from porking his campaign interns to recognize a significant chink in President George Herbert Walker Bush’s armor: the decline of the middle-class and the fact that the Republicans weren’t gonna to do a damn thing about it.
 As history teaches us, Clinton had absolutely no intention of addressing this issue in any meaningful way either, but! he did (with the help of James Carville) use it to great political advantage.

 Slick Willy attacked and terminated the incumbent with extreme prejudice.
 All he had to do was speak four simple words: “It’s the economy, stupid!”
-If Clinton went to Ottawa tomorrow, he and his whiskey-ravaged nose would be knee deep in poontang and Prime Minister by the end of the week.
-With game like that and an issue like temporary foreign workers to exploit, it should be a slam dunk!
-Canadian Left take note!
+If Clinton went to Ottawa tomorrow, he and his whiskey-ravaged nose, would be knee deep in poontang and Prime Minister by the end of the week.
+With game like that and an issue like temporary foreign workers to exploit, it would be a slam dunk!
+Like Monika Lewinski after two light beers.